Fitness Trainer Krissy Cela Is A Smokeshow In Matching Underwear Set

 With another new day comes another smoking hot photo from bombshell Krissy Cela.
 As those who follow the brunette beauty on Instagram know, Cela regularly flaunts her toned and tanned figure for fans on social media, rocking everything from bikinis to crop tops to lingerie and more.
-In the most recent update that was added to her sultry feed, the model sizzled in another sexy ensemble in a double-photo update.
+In the most recent update that was added to her sultry feed, the model sizzled in another sexy ensemble for a double-photo update.

 In the caption of the post, Cela did not tag her location, but she appeared to be striking a pose in a room in her home.
 For the first photo in the series, the model looked down at the ground with a slight smile on her face.
 She put her stunning figure on display in a skimpy underwear set that included a tight white bra and matching panties.
-Cela’s abs looked rock hard and her legs looked incredibly fit in the image and it’s easy to see that she’s been hitting the gym.
-For the sexy look, she wore her long, dark locks down and waved in addition to a beautiful application of makeup that included eyeliner, mascara, blush, and highlighter.
+Cela’s abs looked rock hard and her legs looked incredibly fit in the image.
+For the sexy look, she wore her long, dark locks down and waved.
+She also sported a beautiful application of makeup that included eyeliner, mascara, blush, and highlighter.

-The second photo in the deck was similar to the first as Cela sported the same, sexy outfit but struck a slightly different pose.
+The second photo in the deck was similar to the first.
+For that shot, Cela sported the same, sexy outfit but struck a slightly different pose.
 In the caption, she shared an inspirational message with her fans, telling them to try and change their perspective and choose happiness.
-Since the photo went live on her page, it’s earned her a ton of attention from her loyal fans.

 View this post on Instagram